fazo96/ipfs-drive/README.md

 See the CHANGELOG.md file for information about features and known issues in the latest build.

-### What's in master

-This is what's changed between the latest build and master.

-- general improvements to the code, stability and performance
-- gives some feedback while analyzing folder contents
-- upgraded to ipfs 0.27
-- when opening a file it shows some info, allows copying hash or opening on gateway
-- new welcome page

 #### Known Issues

 This is what's currently known as broken in master.